Building-acoustics-TU-Eindhoven/Diffusion/doc/DocumentationFVM.md

 The values for all these parameters are calculated from the Barron’s revisited theory formulas (Vorlander, 2008) with the influence of the direct field neglected.

 ## Algorithm
-The software is organised in three sections:
+The software is organised in four sections:
 - Input variables:
     The inputs regarding the room dimensions, source and receiver positions along with other are to be inserted for the specific room in question.
+- Initialization and creation of mesh
 - Calculation loop:
     The for loop would loop over the time to calculate the energy density at each position in the mesh grid and at each time step.
 - Results and Post-processing
     Results of SPL and other are included in this section together with graphs for the analysis.

 ## References
+- R. Pagán Muñoz, "Numerical modeling for urban sound propagation: developments in wave-based and energy based methods," Technische Universiteit Eindhoven, 2019.
 - Vorländer M. Auralization: fundamentals of acoustics, modelling, simulation,algorithms and acoustic virtual reality.
 Springer 2008